cdbdev/arch-install/README.md

 ### Install the base packages
 Use the pacstrap script to install the `base` package group:
-> _Update: Since the update of 2019-10-06, the kernel `linux` has te be added to pacstrap explicitely_
+> _Important remark: Since the update of 2019-10-06, the kernel `linux` has te be added to pacstrap explicitely_
 ```
 #  pacstrap /mnt base linux
 ```